maarten-pennings/howto/c64chars/readme.md

 ![Standard table](c64fontromhi-1plain.png)

 The ASCII code that produces a glyph is printed in small (black) font to the right of it.
-For example the glyph with pokecode 0x5E (π) is associated to 3 ASCII codes.
+For example the glyph with pokecode 0x5E (π) is associated to 3 ASCII codes

 ![ASCII](ascii.png)

+In general, the mapping from ASCII to pokecodes (glyphs) is in chunks of 32 (two columns).
 But the ASCII mapping still confuses me.
 For example, I cannot get ASCII codes 0x80-0x9F to do/print anything.